taoteh1221/Open_Crypto_Tracker/README.txt

 FEATURES

+-Automated and user-friendly installation / upgrade script for Raspberry Pi (an affordable low power single board computer) app setup on your home / internal network.

 -Support for over 40 exchanges, and over 80 market pairings (country fiat currency or secondary crypto).

 -Secure HTTPS (SSL) and Username / password protection in the portfolio interface for privacy / security.

--Automated and user-friendly installation / upgrade script for Raspberry Pi (an affordable low power single board computer) app setup on your home / internal network.
+-Admin interface, to allow easily changing the app configuration (setting up alerts / charts / markets / API / backups / etc).

 -Cryptocurrency portfolio subtotal summaries, and total portfolio worth (in crypto and your local primary currency), including value gain / loss data (with tracking support for long / short margin leverages), portfolio balance data, and marketcap data.